LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 [<img src="../images/c64iss/22.jpg"
       style="width: 800px;"/>](../images/c64iss/22.jpg)

 In the raw text above (NA1SS is the ISS callsign, the * after it shows it repeated the message) we can see my broadcast in highlighted in green and another station shown in red sending me a message back to say they've received it.
+The "EA" callsign is Spanish, giving us a demonstration of how useful a repeater a satellite is for increasing our range.

 If we go back to aprs.fi some cool changes have happened, First of all, my "path" to the internet has been updated to include the ISS as a station that has heard me (Click to enlarge):

 [<img src="../images/c64iss/23.jpg"
   style="width: 800px;"/>](../images/c64iss/23.jpg)

 Look at the distance!
+This shows that even on VHF, broadcasting from the UK to ISS for it to rebroadcast covers a huge area of Europe, far more than the 15 miles or so we were managing on our local transmit test.

 We can show this path on the map like we did with our local test: